Must Have Toys for Babies 0-6 Months: Our Picks

 Natural rubber tooth teether by Konges Sløjd to soothe those sore gums, with an easy to grip handle for little hands.

-A rattle and teether all in one, the monstera rattle is made from sustainably sourced birchwood and has a crunchy monstera leaf to keep your baby engaged.
+A rattle and teether all in one, this natural rattle is made from sustainably sourced birchwood, perfect for keeping your baby engaged while developing their motor skills.

 Best Toys for Babies 0-6 Months